 The long-term effects of identity theft

 There is a psychological aspect to ID theft, one that can take its toll and leave you feeling at odds with everything you previously took for granted.
-Being victimised by criminals in this way can cause feelings of anxiety and violation.
+Being victimized by criminals in this way can cause feelings of anxiety and violation.
 Sleep might also be affected - the Identity Theft Resource Center found that sleep disturbance affects 41% of identity theft victims.

 Financial security fears, a sense of powerlessness, and suicidal feelings also occur among identity theft victims.